Light physical activity suitable for most people with average fitness levels.

 day 7 - Farewell Ireland

-For now, it's time to say a fond sln abhaile to your fellow travelers as you close the curtain on an unforgettable journey through the 'Emerald Isle'.
+For now, it's time to say a fond sln abhaile to your fellow travellers as you close the curtain on an unforgettable journey through the 'Emerald Isle'.

 A